 1. Communicate With Your Affiliates

 One of the best ways you can protect your affiliate program from dealing with large volumes of link rot is communicating clearly and effectively with your affiliates from the beginning.
-After all, it takes a lot of work to keep links up-to-date on every webpage and social media platform.
+After all, it takes a lot of work to keep links up to date on every web page and social media platform.

 If you change your website's structure in some way, such as deleting outdated content or modifying your permalink structure to maximize SEO, it's going to cause a ripple effect.
 These situations can create dead links that your affiliates may continue to post if they are not told about changes.

-Too much link rot, and your affiliate program may start to see negative sideeffects.
+Too much link rot, and your affiliate program may start to see negative side effects.
 A drop in conversions due to leads not being able to find your site is one.
 You'll also likely have some unhappy partners who've missed out on commissions.

-Fortunately, you can keep your affiliates in the loop by using our Affiliate Royale plugin.
+You can keep your affiliates in the loop by using our Affiliate Royale plugin.
 If, for example, you change a URL or delete a page, you can communicate that through the plugin’s welcome message feature:

 Your message will appear on your affiliates' dashboards when they log in to inform them that they should remove or replace any links to your changed resources.